AdobeDocs/experience-manager-cloud-service.en/help/forms/working-with-adobe-sign.md

    The drop-down lists the Cloud Services that exist in the `global` folder in Tools > **[!UICONTROL Cloud Services]** > **[!UICONTROL Adobe Sign]**.
 In addition, the drop-down list also lists the Cloud Services that exist in the folder that you select in the **[!UICONTROL Configuration Container]** field when you create an Adaptive Form.

 1. Select the option to configure the submit action using **[!UICONTROL Submit the form]**.
 You can select either of the two options from the following:
-   * **and send the agreement for signing**: This option submits the form immediately after the signing process.
+   * **Submit the form (and send the agreement for signing)**: This option submits the form immediately and then send the form for signing to the recipients.
-   * **after every recipient completes signing ceremony**: This option schedules the form submission, and the form is submitted only after the signing ceremony is completed.
+   * **Submit the form (after every recipient completes signing ceremony)**: This option schedules the form submission, and the form is submitted only after the signing ceremony is completed.
 [Configure [!DNL Adobe Acrobat Sign] scheduler](/help/forms/adobe-sign-integration-adaptive-forms.md#configure-dnl-adobe-acrobat-sign-scheduler-to-sync-the-signing-status) to sync the signing status.

 1. Select the signing order from the **[!UICONTROL Recipients can complete]** dialog box.
 The recipients can sign an Adaptive Form **[!UICONTROL Sequentially]** - one after another recipient, or **[!UICONTROL Simultaneously]** - in any order.